Usman2461/HAW-Former786/README.md

 configs/     default + one per dataset results/     stored predictions, reports and learned structures for the runs above
 ```

-## Known discrepancy

-The numbers above are what this code produces.
-They differ slightly from the
-values printed in the manuscript (Qingdao MAE 8.499, T-Drive 1.150), which were
-taken from a different set of runs.
-Resolve this before release: either re-derive
-the table from `results/`, or identify and document the configuration the
-manuscript's numbers came from.

-Two smaller items in the same category:

-- `train.loss_space` is set to `original` here because that is what the reported
-  runs used.
-The manuscript states the loss is taken on normalized targets.
-One
-  of the two needs to change.
-- `hawformer/data/kalman.py` is a forward–backward (RTS) smoother applied in
-  `dataset.py` before the split indices are computed, so each estimate sees the
-  whole series.
-For a strictly causal protocol, smooth each partition separately
-  after splitting.

 ## License